intel/neural-compressor/examples/pytorch/image_recognition/resnest/quantization/ptq/fx/README.md

 This document describes the step-by-step instructions for reproducing PyTorch ResNest50 tuning and benchmarking results with Intel® Neural Compressor.

-> **Note**
->
-> * PyTorch quantization implementation in imperative path has limitation on automatically execution.
-It requires manually adding QuantStub and DequantStub for quantizable ops, and  also fusion operation manually.
-> * Intel® Neural Compressor supposes user have done these two steps before invoking Intel® Neural Compressor interface.
->   For details, please refer to https://pytorch.org/docs/stable/quantization.html

 # Prerequisite
 ## 1. Environment
 Python 3.6 or higher version is recommended.